Little One: Chapter 21

 I couldn’t agree to it.

-But, in that moment, I didn’t want to deny Jesse, not after I had just offended him, if even ever so slightly.
-It didn’t make any sense but the urge I felt to please him felt stronger than the urge to follow all the rules I set for myself, even though the latter was an extremely critical imperative.
+I didn’t want to deny Jesse, not after I had just offended him, if even ever so slightly.
+It didn’t make any sense but the urge I felt to please him felt stronger than the urge to follow all the rules I set for myself, even though those were so important too.

 “Please, Fiona.
-Please. . .” he begged, reaching for my hands, his eyes alight with gleeful, childlike excitement.
+Please. . .” he begged, reaching for my hands, his eyes alight with youthful excitement.

-I sighed, feeling my resolve slowly begin to give way, to yield.
+I sighed, feeling my resolve begin to yield.

 “Do you know how hard it is to deny you when you plead with me like this?”
 I whispered, so quietly for a moment that I wondered if I even said it aloud at all.